Born: July 30, 1947 Thal, Styria, Austria

 In 2000, Arnie appeared in The 6th Day and released Collateral Damage in 2002.

 Arnold returned to his most famous role in 2003’s T3: Rise of the Machines.
 It apparently took a $30 million payday for him to play the Terminator again.

 Deciding he wanted to change his focus to politics, Arnold ran as a Republican for the Governor of California in the special recall election.
 He was elected governor on October 7th, 2003 and served out the rest of the term of recalled governor Gray Davis.
 He was re-elected on November 7, 2006, defeating Democrat Phil Angelides.
 He left the office on January 3rd, 2011.

 Offscreen, the Republican was married to Maria Shriver, JFK’s niece.
 Despite being married into America’s most famous Democratic family, the two appeared to have a great marriage and had four children.
 The marriage came crumbling down after 25 years when, in the spring of 2011, it was revealed that Arnold had a son, now 14, with the family’s long-time housekeeper Mildred Baena.
 Shriver filed for divorce.

 In 2010, Arnold had a brief appearance in The Expendables, which featured a cast of action stars like Sylvester Stallone and Jet Li.
 He expanded his role in 2012’s The Expendables 2 and made his lead role return to the screen as a sheriff in 2013’s The Last Stand.

 As time progresses, we'll have more info about Arnold Schwarzenegger here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.